ruby-amqp/rubyamqp.info/articles/working_with_queues.md

 { gist 1009425 }

-In this example, <span class="note">Consumer</span> instances have to be instantiated with an { yard_link AMQP::Channel } instance.
+In this example, <span class="note">Consumer</span> instances have to be instantiated with an `AMQP::Channel` instance.
 If the message handling was done by an aggregated object, it would completely separate the handling logic and would be make it easy to unit test in
 isolation: